-(1) This section applies if a person-

-- (a) is mentioned in the management structure for a coal mine documented under section 55; and - (b) actively supervises coal mine workers where there is a risk to the workers; and - (c) is temporarily absent from duty.

-(2) The site senior executive for the coal mine must appoint another competent person to perform the person's duties while the person is absent.
+- (1) This section applies if a person- - (a) is mentioned in the management structure for a coal mine documented under section 55; and - (b) actively supervises coal mine workers where there is a risk to the workers; and - (c) is temporarily absent from duty. - (2) The site senior executive for the coal mine must appoint another competent person to perform the person's duties while the person is absent.
+Maximum penalty for subsection (2)-40 penalty units.